dcommisso/mugshine/README.md

   4. Accessibility is important and I want to give users the freedom to create custom themes.

 - The `age` field is missing from OCP resources.
+- Failed filter.
+I would love having a way to filter out the failed resources.
 - Omc support to malformed must-gathers is better than mugshine's.
 I want to improve both the robustness and the error messages.
 - Tests.
 At the moment only the module to parse must-gather is covered by tests.
 Probably I should find a good way to test the interactive part as well.